NYH32O99E1Lg/SmartCubeV1/Readme.md

 - Button Middle (PIN_BTN_M): (D7) GPIO13
 - Button Right (PIN_BTN_R): (D8) GPIO15

+ You also need to solder the GND wire to the end of the resistors and 3.3V on the button inputs.

 ![Step5](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/pictures/build5.jpg)

-3. **OLED Display**: Crew in or glue the SSD1306 to the [front part of the cube](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/case/SmartCube_Front.stl) solder the 4 wires to the OLED display, make sure you have some extra lenght, 4-5cm sould be more than enough
+3. **OLED Display**: Crew in the 2x2mm screws and glue the SSD1306 to the [front part of the cube](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/case/SmartCube_Front.stl) solder the 4 wires to the OLED display, make sure you have some extra lenght, 4-5cm sould be more than enough

 ![Step6](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/pictures/build6.jpg)

 ![Step7](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/pictures/build7.jpg)

 The OLED display must to be connected via I2C on pins:
 - **SDA**: D2 (GPIO4)